appcelerator-archive/appc.redis/README.md

 	- the hostname of the Redis server to connect to
 * port
 	- the port to use when connecting to the server
-* db
-	- the Redis database to use
 * opts
-	- options to be passed directly to [node-redis](https://github.com/mranney/node_redis#overloading)
+	- options to be passed directly to [ioredis](https://github.com/luin/ioredis/blob/c67f66a0edefafac134d8e43ffd6532f552d1620/API.md#new_Redis_new)

 ## Redis Specific Features